Get

 1. Pay Attention to Their Paws

 Pay special attention to your dog’s paws during rainy weather.
-Wet and muddy paws can accumulate bacteria and fungi, which can cause skin infections.
+Wet and muddy paws can stimulate overgrowth of bacteria and fungi, which can lead to skin infections.
 To prevent this, wipe your dog’s paws with a damp cloth after every walk or playtime in the rain.
 You can also trim the hair around their paws to prevent mud and debris from getting stuck between their toes.

 2. Brush Their Coat Afterward